ashbellett/platform-backend/README.md

 # platform-backend
-A backend capable of CRUD operations using GraphQL.
+A backend capable of CRUD operations using GraphQL, Apollo and MongoDB.

 ## Dependencies
 Node.js